duecredit/duecredit/README.rst

 Warning/Disclaimer
 ------------------

-There is nothing working yet -- it is just beign conceived in spare moments.
+There is nothing working yet -- it is just being conceived in spare moments.
 I hope to keep pushing it whenever I have a moment.

 But if you found idea interesting and want to provide feedback, join, or